 Types of HVAC alerts

-If your thermostat detects an issue that may require immediate attention, we will send you an urgent alert as soon as it detects the problem.
+If Nest detects a potential issue that may require immediate attention, we will send you an urgent alert as soon as we detect the problem.
 For example, if you turned on your heating system but your home became colder, you may have a severe problem with your heating system.

 We notify eligible users about these urgent alerts:

-- Your heating system failed to heat your home
+- Your heating system was on but your home failed to heat up

-- Your A/C system failed to cool your home
+- Your A/C system was on but your home failed to cool down

 - Furnace shutdown or Heads-up